-(1) The postgraduate course Master of Science Global Urban Health may only be started in the winter semester.

-(2) The standard study time including the Master's thesis will take to semesters.
-The course has a scope of work of 60 ECTS points.
-According to the European Credit Transfer and Accumulation System (ECTS), all components of the course are allocated ECTS points, the number of which correlate to the estimated necessary workload of the student.
-One ECTS point corresponds with an average workload of 30 hours.

-(3) The study contents are selected and limited so that the course can be completed within the standard time period.
+- (1) The postgraduate course Master of Science Global Urban Health may only be started in the winter semester. - (2) The standard study time including the Master's thesis will take four semesters.
+The course has a scope of work of 75 ECTS points.
+According to the European Credit Transfer and Accumulation System (ECTS), an ECTS point in the postgraduate course Master of Science Global Urban Health corresponds with an average workload of 25 hours.
+The student receives ECTS points by completing coursework, passing module examinations and finishing a Master's thesis with at least the grade "sufficient" (4.0). - (3) The course has a modular design.
+The individual modules, courses or other achievements associated ECTS points are awarded if all required coursework and course-related examinations were completed. - (4) The study contents are selected and limited so that the course can be completed within the standard time period.
 The nature, number and scope of the coursework and examinations should be determined so that the time is takes to complete these corresponds to the ECTS points awarded for that module.

-§ 5 Language of teachings and examinations
+§ 5 Language

-(1) The courses and examinations in the postgraduate course Master of Science Global Urban Health are carried out in English.

-(2) At request, examinations can be done in another language if an examiner fluent in that language can be assured.
+- (1) The courses and examinations in the postgraduate course Master of Science Global Urban Health are carried out in English. - (2) At request, examinations can be done in another language if an examiner fluent in that language can be assured.